danielTiringer/Collection-Tracker/README.md

 ```sh
 docker-compose run --rm php composer create-project --prefer-dist cakephp/app:~4.2 .
 ```
 Because containers are run as `root` in base Docker containers, the files created by the composer script are owned by `root`.
 To allow local editing of the Cakeapplication files, change the owner of the files to the current user:
 ```sh
 sudo chown -R $USER:$USER .
 ```

 ### Connect to a database

-In order to connect to a database, the following updates are required in the `php/config/app_local.php`'s `Datasources['default']` array:
+In order to connect to a database, the following updates are required in the `src/config/app_local.example.php`'s `Datasources['default']` array (and it gets copied to `app_local.php`):

 ``` php
             'host' => 'database',